Jamchello/NFT-similarity-clustering-service/README.md

 ### Methodology

 We are using K-Mean clustering as it is one of the most commonly used algorithms for grouping unlabeled datasets into clusters, this allows us to group 'similar' assets.
 For K-Mean clustering, there are two parameters that we need to decide, the number of iterations, and number of clusters (K).
 Using a very high number of iterations is normally unnecessary since [K-Means converges after 20-50 iterations](https://static.googleusercontent.com/media/research.google.com/vi//pubs/archive/42853.pdf).
 With that said, computationally it is not expensive or time consuming to run a very large number of iterations.

 Picking an appropriate number for K (clusters) is slightly more complicated.
 There are numerous manual inspection methods that you can use such as the [elbow method](https://www.geeksforgeeks.org/elbow-method-for-optimal-value-of-k-in-kmeans/) in order to determine an appropriate value for K, however since we are doing unsupervised learning this obviously isn't an option.
 There is always some level of ambiguity with K-Means clustering as the appropriate number of clusters varies with the problem you are trying to solve.

 As an alternative to visual approaches like the elbow method, we instead opted to use a more general approach.
-We take our value of K as $k=(n/2)^0.5$
+We take our value of K as $k=(n/2)^1/2$ where N is the number of assets